top of page

 One of the most common & best ways that buyers find real estate properties to purchase is through their buyer's agents.
 According to NAR, "86% of buyers purchased their home through a real estate agent or broker."
 Some buyers rely exclusively on their agent, some don't rely on their agent at all to find properties, and most buyers do some of their own searches & have a feed of properties from their agent, which is the approach that I recommend.

-How to activate a portal search (by MLS used):
+1. How to activate & keep active a portal search

 How to keep a portal search active (by MLS used):

 If you stop clicking the searches, after a while, they'll deactivate.
-To prevent that from happening, it's much the same process as initial activation, where you need to open each search being used either from 1 of each search's emails or from within the MLS portal.
+The same is true if your search is so narrow that no new results come in any 90 day period.
+To prevent that from happening, it's much the same process as initial activation, where you need to open each search being used either from 1 of each search's emails or from within the MLS portal(s).

 Best practices for a well-running active search